masrukh-ahmed/Analog-Clock---2nd-challenge---JS-30-Days-Challenge-by-WesBos/readme.md

 ### 🚀 How to Run

 1. Clone the repo.
-2. Open `index.html` (or your version file) in your browser.
+2. Open `index.html` for the basic tutorial design and `myDesign.html` for my design - in your browser.
 3. Click anywhere on the page (to enable audio playback, due to browser autoplay policies).

----

-This way anyone visiting your repo will know:

-* It’s from JS30 Day 2
-* You have two versions
-* You learned key front-end concepts

----

-Would you like me to also write a **short GitHub tagline** (one-line description that appears under the repo name)?